Pitt Honors gives qualified University of Pittsburgh undergraduates the opportunity to pursue a unique research-based degree.

-- Complete the degree requirements (e.g., major requirements) of his or her home school (Dietrich School of Arts and Sciences, Swanson School of Engineering, School of Nursing, College of Business Administration, etc.)
+- Complete the degree requirements (e.g., major requirements) of their home school (Dietrich School of Arts and Sciences, Swanson School of Engineering, School of Nursing, College of Business Administration, School of Computing and Information, etc.)

 - Complete a Program of Study approved by Pitt Honors (review samples of previously approved Programs of Study)